What Did Scots Wear Before Kilts? Why Was Kilt Banned?

 The kilt, as we know it today, emerged in the late 16th century, making it a relatively recent addition to Scottish traditional dress.
 Before that, the prevalent attire was the léine, a long tunic-like garment.

-what are some popular occasions to wear a kilt?
+What are some popular occasions to wear a kilt?

 Some popular occasions to wear a kilt include weddings, formal events such as black-tie dinners and graduation ceremonies, social gatherings like ceilidhs, and sporting events such as football or rugby matches.
 The kilt is a versatile garment suitable for a wide range of events, reflecting its cultural significance and adaptability.